geralexgr/globalazuregreece2024/README.md

 ## About

-In this demo a kubernetes application is deployed only with one click.
+In this demo a kubernetes application is deployed only with a couple of click.
 Everything is performed through automation with terraform and azure devops pipelines.

 - The AKS cluster is deployed through terraform on Azure